top of page

 Sheep Wagon Exhibit: We will have working sheep wagons from across Wyoming set-up for you to explore!

-Hot Springs County Museum: The museum will have a historic sheep exhibit and willl remain open throughout the event.
+Jim Gatchell Museum: The museum will is home to a historic sheep exhibit and will remain open throughout the event.

 Laramie Fiber Guild: A complete Sheep-to-Shawl demonstration would include shearing a sheep, cleaning and washing the fleece, carding and spinning the wool fibers, and then weaving the yarn into a shawl.
 At the festival there will be demonstrations of carding, spinning and weaving, along with some samples of raw fleece and descriptions of how it is cleaned and washed.
 The loom will be warped ahead of time with handspun natural-colored wool yarn, and spinners will produce more yarn for the weaving of a shawl, which will be completed at the event.